 Warm Harmony Flow – A warm practice consisting of poses linked by the breath that strengthens and opens the body.
 Includes sun salutations, strong standing poses, and work on the mat.
 A flow based on the Ashtanga Primary Series.
 The room is heated using infrared heaters to approximately 28 degrees.
 A warm, strong practice.

 Warm Yin – A warm yin practice working into deeper, longer-held postures using lots of supports to show the body where it’s going – where our potential is – in order or grow our practice!
 The room is heated using infrared heaters to approximately 28 degrees.

-Yin/Yang – Through a balanced blend of strengthening flowing movement and opening, grounding stillness, this practice’s intention is to cultivate stability and mobility, awareness and balance.
+Yin/Yang – Through a balanced blend of flowing, strengthening movement and opening, grounding stillness, this practice’s intention is to cultivate stability and mobility, awareness and balance.

-Core, Hips and Hammies – Create space in the hip joints, lengthen and strengthen the hamstrings, and build core strength.
+Core, Hips & Hammies – Create space in the hip joints, lengthen and strengthen the hamstrings, and build core strength.
 A perfect class for runners, cyclists, gardeners, hikers, and office workers!
 This class offers detailed alignment instructions and uses the breath and mind to work through poses that will create space and opening in your body.
 Accessible to all levels.

 Lunch Flow – Introduces you to flowing through poses while staying connected with your breath.
 All levels.

 Mysore Practice – Self-guided studio time.
 A teacher is present to answer questions and perform alignment adjustments.
 Students are invited to practice at their own pace.
 The room is open for a set amount of time and you are welcome to enter and exit as you please.
 Open to everyone.
 Note: Ashtanga and Moon Days.